clueboard/ansible_af/README.md

 ## Configuration

 Ansible AF is configured through environment variables.
-You can also set variables supported by `ansible-playbook` and they will be passed through.
+You can also set variables [supported by Ansible](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#environment-variables) and they will be passed through.

 | Variable Name | Default Value | Description |
 |---------------|---------------|-------------|